noah-kg/scraping-IFSC-website-via-selenium/README.md

 ## Current Status
 * Implemented a class to navigate and scrape the [results page](https://www.ifsc-climbing.org/index.php/world-competition/last-result) of the IFSC site
 * Stores and tracks all events that have been scraped - creating separate .csv files for each category (Men/Women)
-* Additionally scrapes the [IFSC Info](https://ifsc.results.info/#/) page (which is strangely hard to find?) to get the heights of climbers - though only about 10-15% of all climber's heights are actually listed
+* Additionally scrapes the [IFSC Info](https://ifsc.results.info/#/) page (which is strangely hard to find?) to get the heights of climbers - though only about 10-15% of all climber's heights are actually listed - Removed for time being
-* Basic analysis for Men's bouldering only
+* Basic analysis for ~~Men's bouldering only~~ both men & women's bouldering
 * Merges data into dataframes for some basic analysis
   * Individual climber dataframe
   * Country dataframe